-- Local vs. global differential privacy presents the two main models of differential privacy, depending on who the attacker is.
+- Local vs. central differential privacy presents the two main models of differential privacy, depending on who the attacker is.
 Publishing provably anonymized data is very different from collecting it, and this post explains the difference.

 - Why not differential privacy? explores what it means for an algorithm to not be differentially private.
 Don't understand why people insist on using differential privacy, even when it seems overkill?
 This is the resource for you.

 - Demystifying the US Census Bureau's reconstruction attack explains why the government agency decided to use differential privacy.
 They ran an attack on the data they published in 2010, and the results are quite scary.